-The Colosseum also goes by other names such as the Coliseum or the Flavian Ampitheatre.
-This elliptical amphitheatre is located at the heart of Rome city in Italy and it is built of stone and concrete.
-During the Roman Empire, it served as the largest amphitheatre and history records it as one of the greatest and most notable works of engineering and the Roman architecture in general.
-The Colosseum has also been recognized as the word’s largest amphitheatre and it is an amazing piece of work.
+The Colosseum also goes by other names such as the Coliseum or the Flavian Amphitheater.
+This elliptical amphitheater is located at the heart of Rome city in Italy and it is built of stone and concrete.
+During the Roman Empire, it served as the largest amphitheater, and history records it as one of the greatest and most notable works of engineering and the Roman architecture in general.
+The Colosseum has also been recognized as the word’s largest amphitheater and it is an amazing piece of work.

-Precisely, the Colosseum is located on the eastern parts of Roman Forum.
-History records that construction of Colosseum started back in 70 AD under Emperor Vespasian.
+Precisely, the Colosseum is located in the eastern parts of the Roman Forum.
+History records that the construction of the Colosseum started back in 70 AD under Emperor Vespasian.
 It was completed 10 years later in 80 AD under Titus who was his heir and successor.
 During Domitian’s reign that spanned from 81- 96, the Colosseum went through some further modifications.
-The three emperors are referred to as Flavian dynasty and amphitheatre has a Latin name as it is associated closely with the Flavius family name.
+The three emperors are referred to as the Flavian dynasty and amphitheater have a Latin name as it is associated closely with the Flavius family name.

-Now in 21st Century, the Colosseum is partially ruined largely because of the damages caused by the devastating earthquakes as well as stone robbers.
+Now in the 21st Century, the Colosseum is partially ruined largely because of the damages caused by the devastating earthquakes as well as stone robbers.
 But this hasn’t stopped Colosseum from being an iconic symbol for Imperial Rome.
-For over the years, it has continued to be among the hottest tourist attractions and has some close connections to Roman Catholic Church.
-On Good Fridays, the pope usually leads the torch lit known as the ‘Way of the Cross’ which starts near the Colosseum.
-Just like other historic centers of Rome, the Colosseum has been listed as one of the UNESCO World Heritage Sites together with the Properties of Holy See, Basilica of Saint Paul and others.
+Over the years, it has continued to be among the hottest tourist attractions and has some close connections to the Roman Catholic Church.
+On Good Fridays, the pope usually leads the torch-lit known as the ‘Way of the Cross’ which starts near the Colosseum.
+Just like other historic centers of Rome, the Colosseum has been listed as one of the UNESCO World Heritage Sites together with the Properties of Holy See, Basilica of Saint Paul, and others.